msyahruls/Synapsis-laravel_ManagementIOT/README.md

 ```
 5. Open Command Prompt/Terminal to project directory and type this in order:
 	- `composer install` to Install composer for the project
+	- `composer update` to Update composer for the project (*)optional
 	- `php artisan migrate` to Migrate(creating table and field) database
 	- `php artisan db:seed` to Seed(inserting data) database with dummy data
+	- `php artisan key:generate` to Generate Laravel key

 ### How to Run in Web
 1. Open Command Prompt/Terminal to project directory and type this: